bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

     destination: Deliani
   [root@ ~]#

 Perfect.
 Setting a variable in the host definition file is equivalent to using host_vars folder.
-But host_vars folder is difficult to use when having a very large number of hosts, which is why in **BlueBanquise** we are using directly the host file.
+But host_vars folder is difficult to use when having a very large number of hosts, which is why in **BlueBanquise** we are often using directly the host file.

 Let's say now we want to change the model of spaceship of all the slave nodes.
 So not a single host, but all slave members hosts.

 We are going to use level 6 in variables precedence: group_vars/.
-Create a directory called *slave* (same name than the group we want to work with) in group_vars:
+Create a directory called *slave* (same name than the group we want to work with) in
+group_vars:

 .. code-block:: bash

   mkdir /etc/ansible/inventory/group_vars/slaves

 Then, create file /etc/ansible/inventory/group_vars/slaves/myship.yml with the following content:

 .. code-block:: yaml

   my_ship:
+    equipment:
+      front_gun: Pulse-Cannon
+      generator: Advanced MicroFusion
+      shield: Structural Integrity Field
+      sidekicks:
+      - Plasma Storm
+      - Zica SuperCharger
     model: Gencore Maelstrom
+    price: 6000

 And check variables of hosts: